 What are skin pores?

 There are two kinds of skin pores: oil pores and sweat pores.
-The pores that we see are enlarged openings of our skin's oil glands.
+The pores we see are enlarged openings of our skin's oil glands.
 Attached to each hair follicle is a sebaceous gland (oil gland) that produces oil (sebum).
 Sweat glands are tiny tubes that are not connected to hair follicles.
 These glands produce sweat, a watery substance used to regulate body temperature.
 The sweat pores are nearly invisible and do not cause any aesthetic concern.

 Enlarged pores can happen to anybody, regardless of skin type and color.
 People with "oily" skin tend to have large pores, while those with smaller pores tend to have skin on the drier side.
-Pores can also change the size and tend to enlarge with age with prolonged sun exposure.
+Pores can also change size and tend to enlarge with age with prolonged sun exposure.